Probabilistic epigenesis: Socioeconomic environment

 The relationship between socioeconomically disadvantaged youth and poor physical health is a topic notably evaluated by James Hamblin.
 Research has proven there is a correlation between disadvantaged youth and high blood pressure, excess body fat, and high levels of cortisol.
 The pressures associated with a low socioeconomic background have proven to produce chronic stress in individuals who strive for upward mobility, likely due to the increased familial and social pressures.
-Subsequently, chronic stress has been linked to a break down in bodily functions, and is thus a stimulant for disease.
+Subsequently, chronic stress has been linked to a breakdown in bodily functions, and is thus a stimulant for disease.
 In other words, this means that the extrinsic factor of socioeconomic class can cause an individual to be less physically capable of handling stress and heavy workloads than someone born into a wealthier environment.
 This means that their self-control and work ethic comes with the price of their health, as people from low socioeconomic backgrounds are more likely to age faster at the cellular level.